bradimbach/portfolio/README.md

 ### Interactive Data and Statistical Visualizations

-There are many terrific data reporting and visualization tools and platforms on the market like Looker, Tableau, Power Pivot, etc. Often, though data consumers need more inline explanations and ability to interact with data in a very controlled way.
+There are terrific data reporting and visualization tools and platforms on the market like Looker, Tableau, Power Pivot, etc., but sometimes consumers need more inline explanations and ability to interact with data in a very controlled way.

 Good examples of this can be found in the field of Data Journalism on sites like nytimes.com that have published great hybrid article/data visualization content that explains data to readers and allows them to interact with it.

+This same approach can be applied to the business analysis environment where interactive data "articles" can help users understand the data and extract important information from it.

 <img src="/dataviz1.png" width="800">